byterubpay/byterub-site/_posts/2018-05-28-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-05-28.md

 **\<suraeNoether>** and depending on the constructions, things can get out of hand rather quickly
 **\<suraeNoether>** on the plus side, the paper is, once again... smaller than it was. :D
 **\<suraeNoether>** unfortunately i'm debugging some latex code so it's not viewable right now
-**\<suraeNoether>** that has basically been my whole life this past week, although I spent some time looking into what it would take for a zk-ledger-based sidechain to work merge-mined with monero
+**\<suraeNoether>** that has basically been my whole life this past week, although I spent some time looking into what it would take for a zk-ledger-based sidechain to work merge-mined with byterub
-**\<suraeNoether>** i believe a very private "banking system" with off-chain transaction processing through semi-trusted third parties could be a second layer on top of monero
+**\<suraeNoether>** i believe a very private "banking system" with off-chain transaction processing through semi-trusted third parties could be a second layer on top of byterub
 **\<suraeNoether>** but that's not where my mind has really been at, which has been on multisignature unforgeability proofs
 **\<suraeNoether>** sarang, I believe, will be posting his monthly report, as will I...
 **\<suraeNoether>** and later today, I'm helping advise zcash foundation on how to spend a quarter million of their dollars on grants